Using Corrugated Metals as a Roofing Option

 For these reasons, plus its high-performing abilities, corrugated metal roofing systems have been used across the country for years.
 This panel will continue to be used as roofing metal sheets for decades to come.

-In more recent years, corrugated metal has become a favorite of builders and architects due to its consistent lines.
-Used in combination with flat materials, corrugated metal is now showing up in modern mountain designs, and even in urban settings.
-Another popular choice trending upwards is the accent roof.
-A corrugated accent roof adds another element to an otherwise dull asphalt or shake roof.
+In more recent years, corrugated metal roofs have become a favorite of builders and architects due to their consistent lines and flexibility to fit into any design taste.
+Used in combination with flat materials, corrugated metal roofing sheets are now showing up in modern mountain designs, and even in urban settings.

-We carry a Traditional 3/4" Corrugated Panel that comes with an anti-siphon groove to help create a moisture barrier and prevent leaks.
-This roofing panel is available both in a premium selection of metal colors, or an affordably priced 29 Gauge corrugated option with a standard color selection.
+We carry a Traditional 3/4" Corrugated Roof Panels that comes with an anti-siphon groove to help create a moisture barrier and prevent leaks.
+These corrugated metal roofing sheets are available both in a premium selection of metal colors, or an affordably priced 29 Gauge corrugated roofing option with a standard color selection.

-For more subtle profiles, we offer 1/2" and 1/4" Corrugated Panels that work well for smaller accent roofs, but are not recommended as full roofing options.
+For more subtle profiles, we offer 1/2" and 1/4" Corrugated roof panels that work well for smaller accent roofs, but are not recommended as full corrugated roofing options.

-As colors go, Bonderized, Vintage and Rusted Truten™️ A606 or Corten Panels are among the most popular options for corrugated roofing.
-Often people are looking for an aged look, or a dark finish.
-Each of these options work well for those needs.
+As colors go, Bonderized, Vintage and Rusted Truten™️ A606 or Corten Panels are among just some of the most popular options for corrugated metal roofs.
+Often, people are looking for an aged look or a dark finish.
+Each of these roofing metal sheets options work well for those corrugated roofing needs.

-The rusted corrugated roof.
-It can be found in Texas Rustic, Modern Mountain, or Ranch styled residential designs.
-We carry both Corten Roofing panels, and our own recipe, Truten™️ A606.
-Truten™️ was designed to patina faster to help protect the base layer of metal.
-We offer all of our roofing panels in both Corten and Truten™️ options.
+The rusted corrugated metal roof can be found in Texas Rustic, Modern Mountain, or Ranch styled residential designs.
+Truten™️ A606 was designed to patina faster in order to help better protect the base layer of metal.